ExpressionEngine/ExpressionEngine-User-Guide/docs/fieldtypes/slider.md

 ### Maximum value

-The maximal value/number field can contain.
+The maximum value/number field can contain.

 ### Step